ApprenticeAI/frapy/docs/faq.rst

 to copy ideas from those projects that have already solved them properly, and focus on the real problems we need to solve.

-We'd be proud if Scrapy serves as an inspiration for other projects.
+We'd be proud if Frapy serves as an inspiration for other projects.
 Feel free to steal from us!

-Does Scrapy work with HTTP proxies?
+Does Frapy work with HTTP proxies?
 -----------------------------------

 Yes.
-Support for HTTP proxies is provided (since Scrapy 0.8) through the HTTP Proxy downloader middleware.
+Support for HTTP proxies is provided (since Frapy 0.8) through the HTTP Proxy downloader middleware.
 See :class:`~frapy.downloadermiddlewares.httpproxy.HttpProxyMiddleware`.